-In the past, the GCL collected genetic information on black, yelloweye, light and dark dusky rockfish, and pollock (a list of Sebastes and pollock tissue samples stored at GCL can be found in Appendix III).
+In the past, the GCL collected genetic information on black, yelloweye, light and dark dusky rockfish, and pollock (a list of Sebastes and pollock tissue samples stored at GCL can be found in

+Appendix III).
 The GCL used traditional genetic markers, such as allozymes, mitochondria DNA, and microsatellites, to identify larval and juvenile rockfish (Seeb and Kendall 1991), to study population structure of black rockfish in the Gulf of Alaska (Seeb 2004), and to investigate spatial and temporal genetic diversity in walleye pollock from Gulf of Alaska, eastern Bering Sea, and eastern Kamchatka (Olsen et al. 2002).

-In 2019, the GCL developed an operational plan with Division of Sport Fish to sample and analyze yelloweye and black rockfish from inside and outside waters of Prince William Sound, North Gulf of Alaska, and Southeast Alaska (Howard et al. 2019).
-The GCL used Restriction site Associated DNA Sequencing (RAD-Seq) to develop a new set of Single Nucleotide Polymorphism (SNP) genetic markers.
-These markers will be used to evaluate the population structure of black and yelloweye rockfish from inside and outside waters in 2020.
+In 2019, the GCL developed an operational plan with Division of Sport Fish to sample and analyze yelloweye and black rockfish from inside and outside waters of Prince William Sound, North Gulf of Alaska, and Southeast Alaska (Howard et al. 2019a-c).
+The GCL used Restriction site Associated DNA Sequencing (RAD-Seq) to develop a new set of Single Nucleotide Polymorphism (SNP) genetic markers and has genotyped the black and yelloweye rockfish for the genetic population structure.
+The data are currently being analyzed.